 After adoption of the corporate form, Dickie, McCamey & Chilcote, P.C. continued in its quest for litigation excellence and expansion into a full-service law firm.
 Continuation of litigation excellence was ensured by the institution of formal in-house training seminars where the older lawyers instructed the younger lawyers in the nuances of the legal profession that can be neither taught nor learned in law school.
 Expansion into a full-service law firm was realized by a combination of cross-marketing of non-litigation legal services to litigation clients and hiring of non-litigation attorneys (corporate law, intellectual property, and estates and trusts) with an existing practice base.

 As a consequence of the development of a full-service practice of law, Dickie, McCamey & Chilcote began to expand beyond its Pittsburgh roots.
 This expansion took two primary forms: where existing clients needed its services and where existing lawyers found like-minded lawyers who shared Dickie, McCamey & Chilcote’s philosophy of business.
-Following this dual path to expansion, Dickie, McCamey & Chilcote has expanded into California, Colorado, Delaware, Michigan, New Jersey, New York, North Carolina, Ohio, South Carolina, and West Virginia, as well as spreading across Pennsylvania with offices in Erie, Harrisburg, Hollidaysburg, Lehigh Valley, and Philadelphia.
+Following this dual path to expansion, Dickie, McCamey & Chilcote has expanded into California, Delaware, Michigan, New Jersey, New York, North Carolina, Ohio, South Carolina, and West Virginia, as well as spreading across Pennsylvania with offices in Erie, Harrisburg, Hollidaysburg, Lehigh Valley, Philadelphia, and Williamsport.